This website uses cookies to ensure you get the best experience on our website. Learn more

 Security measures

 Because Pom Pom Camp is not fenced against potentially dangerous animals, guests are escorted to their rooms after dark.
-There are air horns in the rooms for use in emergencies and the manager’s house is close by.
+There is an airhorn in each tent for guests to attract attention in an emergency, and the manager's house is close by.

 Fire safety

-There are fire extinguishers outside each room and in the communal areas.
+There are fire extinguishers outside each tent and in the communal areas.

 Activities